 In addition to the peer group analysis, McDowall compared CEO and CFO compensation against a broad group of 90 mining companies and 12 large mining companies.
-With respect to the broad group of 90 mining companies, direct comparisons were made to CEO and CFOs, while for the 12 large mining companies, comparisons were made to an executive one or two levels below the CEO.
+With respect to the broad group of 90 mining companies, direct comparisons were made to CEOs and CFOs, while for the 12 large mining companies, comparisons were made to an executive one or two levels below the CEOs of the large mining companies.